 10 Funny Habits of English Premier League Football Fans

-EPL Football and Its Fans
+EPL Football And The Outrageous Loyal Fans

 EPL football fans are constantly trying to kick their bad habits and lead normal, sensible lives.
 But the odds are against them.
 Why?
 Simple.
 Football is addictive and the English Premier League gets into the blood.